wvdlaan/todomvc/README.md

 If you get `[]` as an answer it means that your todo-list is empty.
 Click on 'What needs to be done?' in the browser-tab and enter some todo's.
-Now go back to `application.cljs` tab, put the cursor right after `(:items @(:state app-hook))` and press `ctrl-enter` again.
+Now go back to the `application.cljs` tab, put the cursor right after `(:items @(:state app-hook))` and press `ctrl-enter` again.